Scripter12/Pursuit-Core-Web-Unit-3-Assessment/README.md

   - GET `/sightings/habitats/:id`: Get all sightings for a specific habitat.
   - POST `/sightings`: Add new sighting.
   - DELETE `/sightings/:id`: Delete single sighting.

+## Front End

+Connect to your server, and have a website with the following functionality:

+- Show all sightings
+- Show all sightings from a given researcher